 Chronic pain can be very disruptive to daily living but treatment with interventional pain management, a method that involves blocking pain in the body using different pain management techniques, can significantly reduce and relieve pain as well as restore quality of life for patients suffering from long-term pain.
-If you live in the Atlanta area and are looking for a specialized Atlanta Interventional Pain Management clinic with caring interventional pain specialists the Pain Management and Wellness Centers of Georgia is dedicated to providing quality and customized care for patients living in Greater Atlanta and surrounding cities.
+If you live in the Atlanta area and are looking for a specialized Atlanta Interventional Pain Management clinic with caring interventional pain specialists the Atlanta Health Center is dedicated to providing quality and customized care for patients living in Greater Atlanta and surrounding cities.

 Interventional pain management is the treatment of pain with other methods when pain medication and other conservative options such as physical therapy have failed.
 This method of pain therapy is also known as non-pharmacological treatment for pain, meaning that agents other than medications are the basis of the treatment protocol.
 Interventional pain management is typically performed by interventional pain specialists who are trained to perform the various techniques that comprise this method of pain management.

 There are different options for interventional pain management and the goal is to determine the most effective and individualized treatment option for patients based on the specifics of their chronic pain including the type of pain, severity of pain, location of pain, pain triggers, medical history and goal for therapy.
 A few examples of common and effective interventional pain management techniques include infusion where medication goes directly into the patient’s body, injections where medication is injected to a localized area of pain, stimulation where electrical currents are sent to pain trigger points to block pain perception, radio frequency nerve ablation (RFA) where radio waves are used to heal nerve tissues and reduce nerve pains, and nerve blocks where pain signals are blocked from reaching the brain via the nerves.

 There are many reasons for using Interventional Pain Management to improve chronic pain but a few of them include: